·

 Notable Features

-• Speed: Up to five business days or instant (for a fee)
+• Speed: Up to five business days (free) or instant via Turbo delivery (fee)

 • Our Rating: 4.2 / 5

-Another online banking app that offers a combination of early cash advances and early paycheck access is MoneyLion.
+Another online banking app that offers early cash advances and early paycheck access is MoneyLion.

 Its Instacash feature lets you borrow up to $500 without interest or a credit check.
-The money appears in your account within minutes for a fee or in up to five business days for free.
+The money appears in your account within minutes for a Turbo fee or in up to five business days for free.
+Users who open a RoarMoney checking account and set up direct deposit can qualify for up to $1,000, though individual disbursements are capped at $100 — meaning you’d need to take multiple draws to reach the full amount.

 In addition, its online RoarMoney account gives you access to your paycheck up to two days early.